Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 CSS and HTML was validated using the w3c [CSS validator](https://jigsaw.w3.org/css-validator/) and [HTML validator](https://validator.w3.org/).
 Minor issues were found in earlier versions of the code, in many cases related to using span elements and problems on contact.html with labelling.
 These were corrected manually.

 JSHint was used to validate the JavaScript components of the code.

+##### 2.2.6) Peer review

+After submitting the project for peer-review in slack, the following changes were implemented:

+    JS

+ * sendMail.js was updated to clear the form after each submission

+    CSS

+ * float:left was removed on smaller screens for the .image-wrap class, as the wrapping effect caused issues with the headers on books.html

+    README

+ * An image of the form sent out to testers has been attached.
+See 2.2.1 for details.